Kentrell Brice

-Kentrell Montez Brice (born August 11, 1994) is an American football strong safety for the DC Defenders of the XFL.
+Kentrell Montez Brice (born August 11, 1994) is an American professional football safety.
 He played college football at Louisiana Tech and signed with the Green Bay Packers as an undrafted free agent in 2016.

-He has also been a member of the Tampa Bay Buccaneers, Seattle Dragons, Chicago Bears, and Arizona Cardinals.
+He has also been a member of the Tampa Bay Buccaneers, Seattle Dragons, Chicago Bears, Arizona Cardinals, Saskatchewan Roughriders, and DC Defenders.

 Professional career

+Pre-draft

-On March 22, 2016, Brice attended Louisiana Tech's pro day and had an impressive performance after completing all of the combine drills.
-His vertical jump (42") would've finished first among all defensive backs at the NFL Combine and his broad jump (11'1") and bench press (21 reps) would've ranked second among defensive backs.
+On March 22, 2016, Brice attended Louisiana Tech's pro day and had an impressive performance after completing all of the drills.
+His vertical jump (42") would have finished first among all defensive backs at the NFL Combine and his broad jump (11'1") and bench press (21 reps) would have ranked second among defensive backs.
 Brice received a private workout for the Green Bay Packers the following week.
 At the conclusion of the pre-draft process, Brice was projected to go undrafted and was expected to be signed as an undrafted free agent.
 He was ranked as the 16th best strong safety prospect in the draft by DraftScout.com and was ranked the 44th best safety by Scouts Inc.